denisnmurphy/log_analysis_project/readme.md

 # Instructions

-Install the latest version of VirtualBox.
+Install the latest version of <a href="https://www.virtualbox.org/">VirtualBox</a>.
-Install the latest version of Vagrant
+Install the latest version of <a href="https://www.vagrantup.com/">Vagrant</a>.

-Download Vagranfile which contains the settings for this project.
+Download Vagrantfile -- contains the settings for this project. </br>
-Download newsdata.sql which contains the data to create the PostgreSQL database with.
+Download newsdata.sql -- contains the data to create the PostgreSQL. </br> database with.

+<a href="https://drive.google.com/uc?export=download&id=1H_FA_WJQ_cPILbi8mAKymbfnVEn6kU9p" download>Newsdata.sql</a></br>
+<a href="https://drive.google.com/uc?export=download&id=1t0uXEVC2UIr8LRiCOkz24O4WUYUsgY4I" download>Vagrant file</a>

 ```